Analysis: Why you should care about the Sen. Chuck Schumer-Justice John Roberts dust-up

 After the chief justice's statement, Sen. Schumer's office said the comments were "a reference to the political price" Senate Republicans would pay.

-USATODAY.com Also reported by •Mediaite •FOXNews.com •Reuters •Newsy
+USATODAY.com Also reported by •NPR •Mediaite •FOXNews.com •Reuters •Newsy